Tag Archive: humpback whale

 I saw Argonaut today, for the first time since September 30th, 2010.
 He was very near Telegraph Cove feeding in the area with another juvenile whale that we have named “Guardian” because there is an angel-like marking on this whale’s tail (rimmed in a yellowish shade).

-"Argonaut" on September 22nd, 2011.
+Argonaut on September 22nd, 2011.
 Photo: Hildering.
-Click to enlarge.

-"Guardian" on September 22nd, 2011.
+Guardian on September 22nd, 2011.
 Photo: Hildering.
-Click to enlarge.

-I saw Argonaut and Guardian every other day I went out up to October 30th.
+I saw Argonaut and Guardian every other day I went out up to October 30th, 2011.
 They were not always right beside one another but they were within the same general area.

-Does this have any significance beyond two humpback whales with distinctly marked tails feeding together ?
+Does this have any significance beyond two Humpback Whales with distinctly marked tails feeding together?
 The beauty is, I’ll never know, no matter how much data I collect.

 There is “something” about whales that I use almost daily to try to engage and motivate and frankly, plea with people to get their heads out of their bottoms and realize that their daily frivolous actions (and inactions) collectively cause such needless environmental damage.